statamic/docs/content/collections/docs/globals.md

 ## Storage

 Each global set is stored in `content/globals/` as a YAML file.
 Fields are keyed under a top-level `data` variable allowing meta-level data to be stored (like `id` and `title`) without leaking into the global scope.
+Note how all data is stored under the `data` key.

 ``` files
 globals/